Hurleveur/CTF/README.md

 3. **Set up Supabase Database**
    - Go to your Supabase project dashboard
    - Navigate to SQL Editor
-   - Copy and execute the contents of `supabase/schema.sql`
+   - Execute the schema in `supabase/schema.sql` (if not already done)
-   - This creates user profiles, challenges, submissions tables with RLS policies
+   - The `user_projects` table already exists with proper RLS policies
+   - Users can only access their own projects via RLS

 4. **Set up environment variables**
    Create `.env.local` with: